RalphHightower/blog/README.md

 </div><!-- NoKings 2026-05-01T20:00:00Z -->

-When agents encounter strangers, the Fourth Amendment imposes three core limitations:

-1. If, and only if, agents have developed probable cause that a person is guilty of a crime, they can arrest them—restrain their physical movements.
-That includes, of course, Americans or anyone else who assaults law enforcement.
-2. At all times, including during arrests, agents may not employ force that is unreasonable under the circumstances.

 ## Events & Culture

 This section documents cultural moments that intersect with America’s civic turbulence.
 These aren’t entertainment notes or fan‑scrapbook entries; they’re artifacts that reflect the national mood, the pressure in the system, and the ways artists, communities, and public gatherings respond to it.
 Some events function as release valves, some as mirrors, and some — like Springsteen’s Land of Hope and Dreams tour — operate as full‑scale, collective protest without ever using the word.